shorebirdtech/website/src/pages/blogs/patch-signing-beta.md

 is always helping with the security and privacy of your application, never the other way around.

-Today we're announcing another layer of security possible with Shorebird: patch signing.
+Today we're announcing another layer of security for Shorebird: patch signing.
 Patch signing allows you to cryptographically sign updates to your app and make your app require that patch contents are verified (via cryptographic signature) before applying the patch.
 This uses the same signing technologies